 Although a baccalaureate degree has become an increasingly important credential in today's society, access to basic writing and other compensatory programs for underprepared students is not a high priority for state legislators and university officials.
-And, as we will see in the next section, at the end of the 1990s, basic writing came under fire from within as well as from without.
+And at the end of the 1990s, basic writing came under fire from within as well as from without.